ezra-obiwale/this-js/doc/md/attributes.md

 ## Model Attributes

 -   ### this-in-collection
     **For internal use only**

     Indicates that a model element is within a collection element.

 -   ### this-mid
     **For internal use only**

-     The unique id of a particular model.
+    The unique id of a particular model, usually used on collection model elements.

 -   ### this-read

+    This is the R in CRUD.

     Used together with `this-goto` within a model, it indicates that the page being link would read the model within which is the current element.
-This is the R in CRUD.

     The value then can be empty.

     However, if another model is to be read and not the one within which the link is, then the value is the url of the model and the model name must be also provided with the attribute `this-model`.

 ## Collection Attributes